-As a conclusion of the presentation above, this software is flexible and allows to manage all kind of scenarios that can happen when implementing a Planned Maintenance System (PMS).
-Also, the software designer provides a comprehensive manual that indicates step by step procedures to:
+As a conclusion of the presentation above, this software is flexible and allows to manage all kind of scenarios that can

 - Setup a new database - Create assets, or import them from a Microsoft Excel spreadsheet template (Note: There are many other office suites that provide similar programs than Microsoft.
 However, whether some suites are perfectly compatible, it is not the case of all) - Create custom tasks: The program that provides 700 templates allows to create custom tasks and templates. - Import tasks: Tasks can be imported into the program via a Microsoft Excel spreadsheet template. - Printing work-orders - Renewing a task after a work-order has been completed and all relevant work carried out on equipment - Importing & Exporting Systems: Any systems created within the software can be exported and imported when and if required. - Transferring Assets: It is possible to transfer assets between systems within the same database. - Produce a certification pack & Diving Equipment Systems Inspection Guidance Note (DESIGN): This function only applies to those who have the Dive DESIGN module add-on. - Map a new Task: This document informs the system of what information to collate from the software and place into the live DESIGN document - Backup & restore data.
 Suggestion: Save the backup on another hard disk.